 Since the United Kingdom’s June 8th election, in which Labour erased the Torys’ majority in parliament, socialists are becoming enamored with the prospect of a Labour government.
 The amount of hope invested in the Labour Party is sincere; Tory rule is a neoliberal nightmare and Jeremy Corbyn appears to be a genuine alternative.
-But is Corbyn’s vision an alternative to capitalism or just its alternative version?
-Despite the possible gains for the working class under a Labour government, Corbyn risks failing and discrediting socialism if he wins power through the electorate without directly confronting capital and class society as a whole.
+But is Corbyn’s vision an alternative to capitalism or an alternative version of capitalism?
+Despite the possible gains for the working class under a Labour government, Corbyn will fail if he wins power through the electorate without directly confronting capital and class society as a whole.

+Social democratic gains under a Corbyn led Labour government are not enough to end capitalism and are therefore subject to the rules of capitalism, which necessitates periods of crises.
 An existential threat to capitalist elites is necessary, otherwise Corbyn will become the de facto manager of the current system.
-Social democratic gains under a Corbyn led Labour government are not enough to end capitalism and are therefore subject to the rules of capitalism, which necessitates periods of crises.
-At the end of the next business cycle, with Corbyn in power, it will seem as if social democracy, now associated with Corbyn’s “socialism,” is to blame for the crises instead of the true culprit – capitalism.
+At the end of the next business cycle, with Corbyn in power, it will seem as if social democracy, now associated with Corbyn’s “socialism,” is to blame for the crises instead of the true culprit – capitalism itself.

 Mike Macnair of the “Weekly Worker” explains the context of an electoral victory by the Labour party as it currently stands,

 Suppose that an autumn election produces a Labour majority.
 What then?
 The answer is that we would have elected a Labour government relying on a broadly rightwing PLP, with only a minority which supports the leadership of Jeremy Corbyn.
 We would have done so under conditions where unity-mongering from the Labour left meant that the compliance unit and rightwing control of the apparatus remained intact.
 And we would have done so on the basis of a Labour manifesto, agreed this spring, which is broadly acceptable to the Labour right.